-“I could see that textile manufacturing was heading East,” said Jack, so I needed a plan B.” He started with a three-bed flat in Holloway, bought with a 100 per cent loan from Bank of Cyprus UK.[i]
+“I could see that textile manufacturing was heading East,” said Jack, so I needed a plan B.” He started with a three-bed flat in Holloway, bought with a 100 per cent loan.[i]

 “Property prices were low so it was a good time to get into ‘Buy-to-Let”.
 Within two years Jack’s portfolio had grown to eleven properties, all bought with 100 per cent loans between ’94 –’96, all yielding a steady return from rental income.

 Today there are 40 properties in the family portfolio[ii] and Jack has been dedicated to the family firm for almost two decades.
 Aged 69 Jack has no intention of hanging up his property ladder just yet, but he says he’s been thinking about who will take on the business when he eventually decides to take it easy.

 All three of Jack’s children have careers.
 Son Christopher is a speech and language therapist, elder daughter Nicky is a teacher, while younger daughter Elena runs a gallery in Camden.

 They’ve all had some involvement in the family business over the years but Jack says it is Elena who is most suited to take on the leadership role when he steps down.
 “She has the measured temperament you need to make good judgements,” he says.